MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/insights/resource-manager-sql-insights.md

 ## Create a SQL Insights (preview) monitoring profile

-The following sample creates a SQL Insights monitoring profile, which includes the SQL monitoring data to collect, frequency of data collection, and specifies the workspace the data will be sent to.
+The following sample creates a SQL Insights monitoring profile.
+It includes the SQL monitoring data to collect, frequency of data collection, and specifies the workspace the data is sent to.

 ### Template file